SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/dialog-for-followups.md

 ### Type

-Click the arrow next to this field (![icon][img2]) to display a predefined list of follow-up types to choose from, for example, a meeting or outgoing phone call.
+Click the ![icon][img2] arrow next to this field to display a predefined list of follow-up types to choose from, for example, a meeting or outgoing phone call.
 You can also search for types by typing into this field.
-Here you can also use [FastSearcher][12].

 > [!NOTE]
 > The **Type** field determines the type of follow-up in question: appointment, task, or phone call.